Loading...

 Minimize!
 Switching between tasks can cost you up to 40% of your productivity.

-🧠 German Load; learning
+🧠 Germane Load: learning

 Goal: Optimize!